 bRisk factors for CDI include healthcare-facility exposure, particularly a long stay in a hospital or other medical facility, treatment with antibiotics or proton pump inhibitors, advanced age, and certain illnesses; see Quick Answers for Clinicians for a more comprehensive list of risk factors.

 cUnclear risk factors might include suspected community-acquired infection, for example.

 Test for Symptomatic Patients

 Nucleic Acid Amplification

 A NAAT such as polymerase chain reaction (PCR) to detect the C. difficile toxin B gene (tcdB) can be used as a single test in symptomatic patients with a high pretest probability of having CDI.
-Because of its high sensitivity and inability to differentiate between colonization and disease, its use is discouraged in asymptomatic patients who may be C. difficile carriers but without infection.
+Because of its high sensitivity and inability to differentiate between colonization and disease, NAAT use is discouraged in asymptomatic patients who may be C. difficile carriers without infection.
 In patients at risk for CDI but without symptoms, NAAT can be used in conjunction with stool toxin testing (EIA) or to confirm equivocal results of stool toxin and GDH tests.

 Stool Toxin Tests

 EIAs can be used to detect C. difficile toxins in stool, but available tests vary widely in sensitivity.
 The IDSA and SHEA recommend that only the higher sensitivity toxin EIA tests be offered in clinical laboratories.
 Where offered, this testing should be performed in conjunction with GDH testing and/or NAAT.